AsadQurashi/AsadQurashi/README.md

 ### Hi there 👋, I'm Asad Khan

-I'm a passionate MERN Stack Developer who loves building dynamic web applications, and I'm also diving into the power of Python for automation and backend development.
+I'm a passionate MERN Stack Developer who loves building dynamic web applications using React.js, Node.js, Express.js, and MongoDB.
+I also work with Python for automation and backend development.

 ---

 💼 **About Me**

-- 🔭 I’m currently working on full-stack web applications using MongoDB, Express, React, and Node.js
+- 🔭 Currently building full-stack apps using React, Node.js, Express, and MongoDB
-- 🌱 I’m expanding my skills in Python for backend services and scripting
+- 🌱 Expanding my skills in Python for scripting and backend utilities
-- 👯 I’m looking to collaborate on open-source MERN projects and Python-based tools
+- 👯 Open to collaborating on MERN and Python projects
-- 💬 Ask me about JavaScript, React, Node.js, REST APIs, or Python
+- 💬 Ask me about React.js, JavaScript, Node.js, Express, or REST APIs
-- 📫 How to reach me: [asadqurashi4534@gmail.com]
+- 📫 Reach me at: asadqurashi4534@gmail.com
 - ⚡ Fun fact: I love turning coffee into code ☕️

 ---